ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 ```
 ![](./media/ATP-configure-ords01.PNG)

 Note client_id and client_secrect fields, because you will use them later in the LAB.
-They are necessary to configure the ORDS access from the serverless Functions.
+They are necessary to configure the serverless Functions ATP ORDS access.

 ## OCI IAM FaaS Policy